Your Healthy Fish Might Just Be Killing You

 "Tilapia is easily farmed using inexpensive [unnatural G.M.O.] corn-based feeds, which contain short chain omega-6s that the fish very efficiently convert to AA [a type of omega-6] and place in their tissues.
 This ability to feed the fish inexpensive foods, together with their capacity to grow under almost any condition, keeps the market price for the fish so low that it is rapidly becoming a staple in low-income diets."

 That last part about the fish's capacity to grow under almost any conditions is telling.
 What is really being reported is that the fish will survive despite malnutrition, G.M.O. foods, pesticides, chemicals in the water, and being given massive amounts of antibiotics.
-The use of such pollutants is the cheapest and safest investment for factory farmers.
-We must ponder which percentage of the fish are themselves genetically engineered, since Americans are not allowed to know, as a result of the partnership between the F.D.A. and the biotechnology industry.
+The use of such pollutants is the cheapest investment for factory farmers.
+We must ponder what percentage of the fish are themselves genetically engineered.

 This is yet another reason why we recommend flax seed oil, instead of fish oil, to supplement omega-3.
 Fish oils are much more likely to be tainted, toxic, and ineffective.
 Flax seed oil should always be purchased in capsules that protect it from heat, air, and light.
 It too can become dangerous if it is not handled properly.

 Contrary to what is believed by the researchers at Wake Forest University, our research indicates that the ideal ratio of omega-6 to omega-3 is somewhere between 4:1 and 2:1, with omega-6 being the larger value.
-This ratio is nearly impossible to obtain through a typical Western diet, which is usually 15:1 in favor of omega-6.
-It should therefore not be surprising that our Western societies tend to be so sickly, and that peaceful 'natural deaths' have become a thing of the past.
+This ratio is impossible to obtain through a typical Western diet, which is usually 15:1 in favor of omega-6.
+It should therefore not be surprising that our Western societies tend to be so sickly.

 Readers should be aware that the kelp, seaweed, and bladderwrack that is sold in supplement form may be from factory farms too.
 Unless you know the origin of such supplements, it cannot be assumed that these supplements are from the wild, or that they are in their natural form.
-They too could be contaminated and counter-effective, including man-made contamination from industrialize farms.
-We advise readers that all such supplements should be considered contaminated by extremely dangerous toxins, because they usually are.
-The safest underwater plant for iodine supplementation is red marine algae.
+They too could be contaminated and counter-effective, including man-made contamination from industrialized farms.
+We advise readers that all such supplements should be considered contaminated.
+There are shameless companies which promote the consumption of underwater vegetation, and they actually refer to it as "sea vegetables".
+Beware of these companies and the people behind them.

 Related Articles